Everyone who works with chemicals is required to have proper training. This applies to both teachers and students.

 When handling chemicals in a school, the teacher needs two different skill sets:

-- Knowledge and practical skills needed to work safely with hazardous chemicals, and teach the students to do the same.
+- Knowledge and practical skills needed to work safely with hazardous chemicals and to teach the students to do the same.

 - Skills and competencies needed to work with chemical safety tasks such as risk assessment, storage of chemicals, and handling hazardous waste.